3-5 September, Hamilton

 Professor Sir Collin Tukuitonga is a Niuean Public Health Medicine Specialist.
 He is currently Associate Dean Pacific at the University of Auckland Faculty of Medical and Health Sciences, Co-director for the University of Auckland Research Centre for Pacific and Global Health (Te Poutoko Ora a Kiwa), and Professor of Public Health.
 Collin is a career public servant with extensive experience in New Zealand, the Pacific and internationally.

 Dr Nadia Charania is an Associate Professor in Public Health, Deputy Director of the New Zealand Policy Research Institute, and Co-Director of the Migrant and Refugee Health Research Centre based at the Auckland University of Technology.
-She completed her doctoral studies at the University of Waterloo in Canada before migrating to Aotearoa New Zealand.
 Her background spans health sciences, environmental sciences, and public health.
 She specialises in qualitative and participatory action research.
-Her research programme aims to reduce health inequities related to infectious diseases faced by marginalised populations, particularly those from migrant and refugee backgrounds.
 She leads research focused on understanding how marginalised populations perceive and experience health services, including immunisations, and designing interventions for improvement.

 3 September 2025